hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 [fingerprint detection][finger].
 That begs a question: when we shine a laser on anything, why do we see bright and dark spots?
-Shouldn't it all be the same color since lasers are deterministic or not random?
+Shouldn't it all be the same color since lasers are deterministic (read: not random)?
 To answer that question[^1], we need to delve into optical theory.

 <!--More-->

-[Coherent optical systems][coherence] are simply defined to be systems where you know the phase and wavelength of each component.
-This is very precise light where you know what's going on at all times.
-Sunlight is not coherent, as photons are randomly generated in time at many wavelength.
+[*Coherent* optical systems][coherence] are simply defined to be *deterministic* systems.
+That's a big definition, so let's break it into pieces.
+Coherent systems are where you know the wavelength and phase of every ray.
+Lasers are very coherent (one wavelength, same phase) while sunlight is not coherent (many wavelength, different phases).

-Pretty much only lasers are coherent, but if coherent, why does speckle (bright and dark spots) appear?
+Deterministic is just a way of saying everything about the system is known and there's no randomness.
+Sunlight is not deterministic because there are many random processes.
+Photons are randomly generated and there are many wavelengths.
+Sunspots are one example of this randomness.

+But if lasers are coherent and deterministic, why do we see speckle (read: bright and dark spots) when we see a laser spot?
+The speckle is random; we can't predict where every dark spot will be.
+The randomness of this laser spot and the fact that lasers are deterministic throws a helluva question at us.
+It turns out *what* we see the laser on is important, but let's look at the math and physics behind it.

 Coherent optical systems have a very special property.
-Their [impulse response][ir] in the frequency domain is just the pupil function.
+Their [impulse response][ir] (read: reaction to a small input) in the frequency domain is just the pupil function.
 For those familiar with the parlance and having $f_x$ be a spatial frequency as opposed to a time frequency,